benber86/curve-blog/content/posts/ng-mev/index.md

 <br>
 <br>

-Suspicious of the results at first, we double, then triple checked by manually crawling through 25,000 transactions to try and find sandwiches, without success.
+Suspicious of the results at first, we double-, then triple-checked by manually crawling through 25,000 transactions to try and find sandwiches, without success.
 There was clearly no sandwiching going on in the NG pools - at least in February 2024.
 Did this mean that dynamic fees had successfully managed to eradicate sandwiches?